Don’t Fall Prey to Ransomware – Protecting Your Computer from Cyber Crime

-At Firstline IT we have seen an increasing number of ransomware attacks on our clients over the past 18 months.
-Each attack was devastating to the individual company involved at the time although in all but one case we were able to recover all the data without paying the ransom.
+At Firstline IT we have seen an increasing number of ransomware attacks on our clients over the years.
+Each attack was devastating to the individual company involved at the time, although in all but one case we were able to recover all the data without paying the ransom.

-Ransomware has been around for a while, but the criminals are getting cleverer: some are attacking backups in addition to the main systems, and some are hacking networks and online backups to put ransomware in place, rather than relying on people unthinkingly clicking on email attachments or website links.
+Ransomware has been around for a while, but cyber criminals are getting cleverer.
+Some are attacking backups in addition to the main systems, and some are hacking networks and online backups to put ransomware in place, rather than relying on people unthinkingly clicking on email attachments or website links.

 What is a ransomware attack?